 Athletic Field and Track Complex

-When completed, the athletic field and track complex will allow the College to remain competitive with peer institutions and become a top choice institution for student-athletes across the state and beyond.
+The athletic field and track complex will allow the College to remain competitive with peer institutions and become a top choice institution for student-athletes across the state and beyond.
 The athletic hub will host:

 - Division III Men’s and Women’s Soccer, Men's and Women's Track and Field, and Field Hockey